Safety, Preservation & Sustainability

 Floating the river is a beautiful and fun adventure, but it also comes with some physical aspects to be aware of:

 • Walk at the Exit – Getting out of the river requires a walk that can feel longer than expected after time on the water.
-The path has uneven ground and no handrails.
+The path has initially has a steep hill, uneven ground and no handrails.
+We cannot modify this trail because it belongs to King County Parks.

 • Getting In and Out Along the Way – Depending on water levels, you may need to step out of your tube on rocky or sometimes slippery riverbanks.
 Conditions can change, and some areas may feel more physically demanding.